humehe/VSAT-3D/README.md

 # VSAT-3D

 VSAT-3D is part of the Valparaíso Stacking Analysis Tool (VSAT), it provide a series of tools for selecting, stacking, and analyzing 3D spectra.
-It is intended for stacking samples of spectra belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by their available properties (_e.g. redshift, stellar mass, star formation rate_) being possible to generate diverse (_e.g. median, average, weighted average, histogram_) composite spectra.
+It is intended for stacking samples of datacubes belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by their available properties (_e.g. redshift, stellar mass, star formation rate_) being possible to generate diverse (_e.g. median, average, weighted average, histogram_) composite spectra.
 However, it is possible to also use VSAT on smaller datasets containing any type of astronomical object.

 ![Alt text](./Figures/Scheme1.jpg?raw=true "3D datacube Stacked spectra Scheme.")